x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/batch-migration-of-legacy-public-folders.md

 ## Migrate Public Folders to Microsoft 365 or Office 365 by using Outlook PST export

-We recommend that you don't use Outlook's PST export feature to migrate public folders to Microsoft 365 or Office 365 or Exchange Online if your on-premises public folder hierarchy is greater than 30 GB.
-Microsoft 365 or Office 365 online public folder mailbox growth is managed using an auto-split feature that splits the public folder mailbox when it exceeds size quotas.
+We recommend that you don't use Outlook's PST export feature to migrate public folders to Microsoft 365, Office 365, or Exchange Online if your on-premises public folder hierarchy is greater than 30 GB.
+Microsoft 365 and Office 365 online public folder mailbox growth is managed using an auto-split feature that splits the public folder mailbox when it exceeds size quotas.
 Auto-split can't handle the sudden growth of public folder mailboxes when you use PST export to migrate your public folders and you may have to wait for up to two weeks for auto-split to move the data from the primary mailbox.
-In addition, consider the following before using Outlook PST to export public folders to Microsoft 365 or Office 365 or Exchange Online:
+In addition, consider the following before using Outlook PST to export public folders to Microsoft 365, Office 365, or Exchange Online:

 - Public folder permissions will be lost during this process.
 Capture the current permissions before migration and manually add them back once the migration is completed.